-If we are unable to favorably assess the effectiveness of internal controls over financial reporting, or if our independent auditors are unable to provide an unqualified attestation report on our assessment, our stock price could be adversely affected.
+If we are unable to favorably assess the effectiveness of internal control over financial reporting, or if our independent auditors are unable to provide an unqualified attestation report on our assessment, our stock price could be adversely affected.

-Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 (Section 404), our management is required to report on, and our independent auditors to attest to, the effectiveness of our internal controls over financial reporting as of the end of 2004 and for each year thereafter.
-The rules governing the standards that must be met for management to assess the effectiveness of our internal controls over financial reporting are new and complex and require significant documentation, testing and possible remediation.
-We reviewed, documented and tested our internal controls over financial reporting successfully in 2004.
-In 2005, we will not only be required to conduct corresponding tests for our new enterprise resource planning software from SAP, but also must review and consider the requirements of SOX 404 as applied to our recently acquired operations from ESP Pharma.
+Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 (Section 404), our management is required to report on, and our independent auditors to attest to, the effectiveness of our internal control over financial reporting as of the end of each fiscal year.
+The rules governing the standards that must be met for management to assess the effectiveness of our internal control over financial reporting are new and complex and require significant documentation, testing and possible remediation.
+We reviewed, documented and tested our internal control over financial reporting successfully in 2004.
+In 2005, we will not only be required to conduct corresponding tests for our new enterprise resource planning software from SAP, but also must review and consider the requirements of Section 404 as applied to our recently acquired operations from ESP Pharma.
 Since ESP Pharma operated as a private company, they were not required to, and did not complete the documentation, testing and possible remediation efforts that would have been required had they been subject to Section 404.
-Accordingly, we are reviewing the requirements to bring ESP Pharma into compliance with Section 404 and there can be no assurance that we will successfully and timely report on the effectiveness of our internal controls over financial reporting as of the end of 2005.
+Many of the individuals responsible for operations and finance at ESP Pharma have recently departed and we are in the process of transferring many of the finance functions to PDL from ESP Pharma.
+As it is not possible for us to conduct an assessment of ESP Pharma's internal control over financial reporting prior to the management report for Section 404 compliance due to time constraints, we are permitted and have elected to exclude the ESP Pharma operations from the Section 404 compliance requirements for the year ending December 31, 2005.
+However, there can be no assurance that we will successfully and timely report on the effectiveness of our internal control over financial reporting as of the end of 2005.
 The Section 404 compliance process has resulted, and will continue to result, in increased expenses and the devotion of significant management resources.
-If we cannot continue to favorably assess the effectiveness of our independent auditors are unable to provide an unqualified attestation report on our assessment in the future, investor confidence and our stock price could be adversely affected.
+For example, during our review of the results of operation for the quarter ended September 30, 2005, we identified a material weakness in the operations of our internal controls over financial reporting as defined in Public Company Accounting Oversight Board Standard No. 2 related to the failure of an existing internal control to operate effectively with respect to an impairment review regarding the net carrying value of certain intangible assets and inventory representing the off-patent branded products acquired in the business combination with ESP Pharma.
+We have undertaken efforts to remediate this material weakness through the addition of staff and consulting resources.
+However, if we cannot correct the material weakness we have identified prior to the end of fiscal year 2005, or if we experience other problems that prevent the favorable assessment of the effectiveness of the effectiveness of our internal control over financial reporting, or if our independent auditors are unable to provide an unqualified attestation report on our assessment in the future,